dlh01/dave-wpstarterkit/README.markdown

 directory is that you can update WordPress more easily.
 Just overwrite the old `wordpress` directory with the new one.
 There's less worry about overwriting in `wordpress/wp-content` because everything should be stored in the `assets` folder.
+That said:

+1. WordPress will still store file uploads in `wordpress/wp-content/uploads` by default.
+You will need to change this settings manually after installation in the Dashboard at Settings
+> Media > "Store uploads in this folder."

-That said, *always back up your entire site before upgrading*.
+2. *Always back up your entire site before upgrading*.

-If you prefer to use the default `/wordpress/wp-content` directory, simply delete `wp-config.php`, rename `wp-config-default.php` to `wp-config`, and edit the file normally.
+If you prefer to use the default `/wordpress/wp-content` directory, then delete `wp-config.php`, copy `wp-config-sample.php` from the `wordpress` directory into parent directory, rename it `wp-config.php`, and edit the file normally.